I bounce back up and wiggle my way back into his arms like an intestinal parasite. He tries to soften the blow.

 He grabs my hand hard, almost hurting me, and drags me back into the club.
 As if on cue, the DJ starts playing "You Should Be Dancing" by the Bee Gees.
 The crowded dance floor parts like Moses and the Red Sea.
 Christian spins me around furiously, and then suddenly stops, one hand pointing in the air, and the other on his hip.
 I can only stand back in my red dress and look at him in awe.

-Oh, if I could only describe to you how beautifully he danced that night, but that would take some real talent, so I won't.
+Oh, if I could only describe to you how beautifully he danced that night, but that would require some real talent, so I won't.
 After he finishes his solo routine down the dance floor and back up, he takes me by the hand and starts to spin me.
 Spinning and spinning.
 Faster and faster.
 I'm having such a good time I start to throw up.
 I look like a lawn sprinkler, shooting out vomit on the crowd.
 Not all of the crowd, mind you.
 Just the lucky few who happen to be standing closest to us.

 "We're leaving," he tells me.
 Jeez, doesn't anybody ever ask anybody any more?